 I also recently saw a television program which discussed the theory of “Dark Matter.”
 It seems that of all the matter in the universe, biological matter would mirror that green slice, while other types of physical matter (that which is made up of protons, neutrons and electrons) are akin to the blue slice, and that means that the remaining “space” throughout the universe is made up of what physicists refer to as “Dark Matter.”

-The thought that we don’t know incredibly more than what we do know is echoed in a poem by former Secretary of Defense Donald Rumsfeld called “The Unknown,” as well as the Dunning-Kruger Effect, where individuals unknowingly reach erroneous conclusions while not recognizing their error.
+The thought that we don’t know incredibly more than what we do know is echoed in a poem by former Secretary of Defense Donald Rumsfeld called “The Unknown,” and is also stated in what’s known as “The Dunning-Kruger Effect,” where individuals unknowingly reach erroneous conclusions while not recognizing their error.

 That brought to mind the Johnny Cash song, “What is Truth?”
-And that brings us to this week’s “truth.”

 Perhaps you’ve embarked on a project to rid yourself of paper by scanning all your important documents and shredding the paper.
 It was one of my new year’s resolutions several years ago.
 To facilitate this project, I purchased a ScanSnap scanner.

 Now, rather than piles of stuff, I had piles of stuff that need to be scanned.
 I also had folders of stuff that need to be scanned.
-I still have a number of “Note” or “Do” apps on my mobile device, and still have 6 paper sources of notes: a notebook for meeting notes, a folio for work items that need to travel with me for customer and potential customer visits, a multi-section notebook for special projects (like music and the non-profit all-volunteer fund my wife and I began almost 15 years ago), a notebook for building a business I’ll be working on when I retire from my full-time job, a notebook that houses everything I used to keep on index cards, and a small book for notes that deal with my work activities that aren’t “customer-focused.”
+I still have a number of “Note” or “Do” apps on my mobile device, and still have 6 paper sources of notes: a notebook for meeting notes, a folio for work items that need to travel with me for customer and potential customer visits, a multi-section notebook for special projects (like music and the non-profit all-volunteer fund my wife and I began 15 years ago), a notebook for building a business I’ll be working on when I retire from my full-time job, a notebook that houses everything I used to keep on index cards, and a small book for notes that deal with my work activities that aren’t “customer-focused.”

 I’ve discovered that scanner work wonderfully with computers…which is great – as long as you’re tied to your computer and have a great methodology for filing documents and other files.
 Just yesterday, I was looking for a photo to use as a virtual meeting background, and it took me a little over an hour to find it!